AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-11-microexpress-nio.md

 As mentioned we `init` the object with the [Channel](https://github.com/apple/swift-nio/blob/1.1.0/Sources/NIO/Channel.swift#L88), this is where we are going to perform our writes on.
-We discussed writes already, but lets review it again, this is what we do:
+We discussed writes already, but let's review it again, this is what we do:

 ```swift
 _ = channel.writeAndFlush(part)